kolonialno/adventofcode/README.md

 A free-for-all repository for anyone who wants to participate in the advent of code christmas calendar challenges.

-[Advent of Code](https://adventofcode.com) is an advent calendar for nerds where a programming puzzle is posted each day during December 1-25.
+[Advent of Code](https://adventofcode.com) is an advent calendar for nerds where a programming puzzle is posted some days during December.
 All puzzles have some input that is personalized for each user, so you'll have to log in there using your public Github, Google, Twitter or Reddit account.

 ## Access to this repo